Beyond FAR: Rethinking Accountability and Risk Culture in Superannuation

 Implementation Matters: Making FAR Stick

-Brover suggests this points to a regime not properly internalised.
-If FAR is real, accountabilities must cascade from senior executives through to teams, making personal responsibility and clear communication the norm, not the exception.
+Brover suggests this points to a regime not properly internalised or understood.
+For FAR to be real, it can’t be limited to doing specific tasks; it must shape how leaders think, act and work together.
+Accountability must be modelled by senior executives and reinforced across teams so that personal responsibility, sound judgement and open communication become the norm, not the exception.
 Otherwise, the whole exercise risks becoming another bureaucratic reshuffle, rather than a springboard for real, positive change.

 Key Questions and Takeaways